lochmueller/staticfilecache/README.md

 # EXT:staticfilecache

 StaticFileCache for TYPO3.
-Very flexible and very, very, very fast ;)
+Very flexible and very, very, very fast cache ;)

-You have to install the extension in composer mode.
-If your TYPO3 installation is not in composer mode, you should change that (!!) or you could also copy-paste the extension manually.
+It is recommended to install the extension in composer mode.
+If your TYPO3 installation is not in composer mode, you should change that (!!) or you could also copy-paste the extension manually or install it via TER (ExtensionKey: staticfilecache).

-Note: EXT:staticfilecache is a fork of EXT:nc_staticfilecache (EXT:fl_staticfilecach before) and has a lots of improvements.
+> Note: EXT:staticfilecache is a fork of EXT:nc_staticfilecache (EXT:fl_staticfilecache before) and has a lots of improvements.
+If it possible use EXT:staticfilecache instead of one of the old ones.

 # Support the developmet of the extension